woodbri/osrm-tools/README.md

 pgr2osrm
 --------

 This directory contains a tools that will create an OSRM normalized file from a pgRouting database.
 The ORSM normalized file can be prepared with ``osrm-prepare`` and then run using ``osrm-routed``.
+We currently only support Project-OSRM version v0.3.7-2-gfbbd6ca.

 postgresql
 ----------